-When you worked for an employer, there were lots of departments to handle different tasks, and coworkers to share the workload with.
+When you worked for an employer, there were many departments to handle different tasks and coworkers to share the workload with.
 But as a solopreneur, you don’t have an accounting department to balance the books or a marketing team to handle lead generation.

 All of those tasks that keep a business running fall on you.
 So you have to figure out how to do them and balance them with your regular client work.
-If you don’t know how to manage your cash flow or pay your taxes, you’ll have to teach yourself using online resources or find someone to help such as an accountant.
+If you don’t know how to manage your cash flow or pay your taxes, you’ll have to teach yourself using online resources or find an accountant for help.

 Running an entire business by yourself can seem scary and overwhelming.
 But even if it doesn’t feel like it, you can do it as long as you apply yourself.